Impact fee discussion pushed back; Warrior’s Path project approved

-HARKER HEIGHTS — Discussion on wastewater impact fees was pushed back during Tuesday’s Harker Heights City Council meeting.
+Wastewater impact fees are still up for discussion after the item was pushed back during Tuesday’s Harker Heights City Council meeting.

 Speaking after the meeting, City Manager David Mitchell said the city needed to “take another look” at the wording on the notice for Tuesday’s agenda.

-A special City Council meeting will be held Oct.
+A public hearing will be held at a special City Council meeting Oct.
 4 to set a new date for a public hearing on wastewater impact fees.
 Mayor Spencer Smith did open the floor to anyone wanting to speak on impact fees, but no one took the floor.

-In other business, a new program that would give Harker Heights Police Department officers a new tool to identify suspects driving vehicles with license plated that have been tagged by law enforcement.
+In other business, the council approved a program that would give Harker Heights Police Department officers a new tool to identify suspects driving vehicles with license plates that have been tagged by law enforcement.

-The new program, a partnership with Vigilant Solutions, would provide the Police Department with three digital license plate readers.
+The new program, a partnership with Vigilant Solutions, will provide the Police Department with three digital license plate readers.
 A grant to help pay for the readers was approved on Sept.
-13, and a purchase agreement for the readers was approved Tuesday.
+13, and the purchase agreement for the readers was approved Tuesday.

 An officer with the HHPD clarified on Tuesday that the readers are not the same as the traffic light cameras, which were discontinued in Killeen in 2017.
 While those cameras would autonomously take a photo of a car’s license plate and send it off to be processed and ticketed, the new digital readers are “just a tool” that require an officer to be present in order to take any action.